-Interest and other revenue of \$1.9 for the period is higher by \$0.6 than the comparable prior year period.
+Interest and other revenue of \$5.3 year-to-date, is higher by \$2.6 than the comparable prior year period.
 Interest and other revenue is comprised principally of interest on short-term investments, cash and cash equivalents, and long-term receivables, and donation and sponsorship revenues at OPMC.
-The primary drivers of the increase in revenue in the period compared to the comparable prior year period were higher interest rates on the Company's cash balances.
+The primary drivers of the increase in revenue in the period compared to the prior year period were higher interest rates on the Company's cash balances.